lodgify/lodgify-ui/Readme.md

 ### Contributing

-Open a PR into the [production branch](https://github.com/lodgify/lodgify-ui/tree/production).
+- Open a PR into the [production branch](https://github.com/lodgify/lodgify-ui/tree/production).
+- When the PR has been created add the two contributors, that you would like to review your PR, to the list of Reviewers and Assignees.
+- If you are a reviewer and have completed your 'review' (approved or not) add the contributor, that needs to take the next action, to the Assignee list.
+- When the PR has been approved, branch merged and deleted there should be no Assignees.

 A PR cannot be merged if:
 - It breaks [Wheaton's Law](http://www.wheatonslaw.com/)